5. Fair value

 Whereas previously an equity security was measured at fair value and any changes in fair value were recorded to other comprehensive income (OCI) or net income, depending on the classification of the security, currently an equity security under ASC 321 is measured at fair value and any changes are always recorded to net income.
 Additionally, ASC 321 provides for a measurement alternative if the fair value of the equity security is not readily determinable.

-What is the measurement alternative?
+What is the measurement alternative (cost method approach)?

-The measurement alternative was first established in 2016 with ASU 2016-01 and the addition of ASC 321.
+The measurement alternative, a cost method approach, was first established in 2016 with ASU 2016-01 and the addition of ASC 321.
 The accounting treatment was introduced to improve accounting for certain financial assets and provides an accounting framework for valuing an equity security investment in the absence of a readily determinable fair value.
 Various accounting standard updates from 2016 through 2020 have continued to update and clarify the application of the measurement alternative.
 The most recent update is ASU 2020-01, Investments—Equity Securities (Topic 321), Investments—Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815): Clarifying the Interactions between Topic 321, Topic 323, and Topic 815 (ASU 2020-01) effective for fiscal year-ends starting after December 15, 2021.